Dr. Natalie Ferry

-Over the past 5 years the Ferry lab have identified and cloned 2,500 enzymes that successfully break down plant biomass by screening understudied environments (such as the microbial consortia found in invertebrate guts).
-In the last year a suite of enzymes that degrade hemicellulose specifically have been expressed as recombinant proteins.
-This is particularly important as the industrial focus has been on cellulose, where-as should the degradation of hemicellulose be enabled then the cost per gallon of bio-alcohols falls below that of the cost of crude oil.
+Over the past 5-10 years the Ferry lab have identified and cloned 2,500 enzymes that successfully break down plant biomass by screening understudied environments (such as the microbial consortia found in invertebrate guts).
+Recently, a suite of enzymes that degrade hemicellulose specifically have been expressed as recombinant proteins.

 - PhD (2004) University of Newcastle